 Most Probably so!

 While no hard evidence has been caught, because paranormal investigations are allowed, staff in the business suites and the Pantages Theatre, workmen, performers, directors and show personnel have all had experiences with the spectral gentlemen and the aspiring singer female entity who have chosen to spend their after-life in the Pantages Theater.
-There is peace between the living and the resident spirits, and the theater productions continue on smoothly, making a profit for the owners, bringing work to performers, stage personnel, theater personnel and providing first class entertainment to the public.
+There is peace between the living, the resident spirits, and the theater productions continue on smoothly, making a profit for the owners, bringing work to performers, stage personnel, theater personnel and providing first class entertainment to the public.

 Return to top